 - SharePoint can facilitate shared editing of files

 - You can build a Power BI report that will refresh online without the need to install a gateway.

 Unfortunately, despite the benefits, the experience is not great.
-Power BI performance with SharePoint as a data source is simply terrible.
+If you use Power BI you may have noticed that Power BI performance with SharePoint as a data source is simply terrible.
 Ultimately, the problems come down to performance in 2 areas.

 Issue 1: Refresh Speed

 Firstly, there is the refresh performance.
 SharePoint has an OData API which is not very performant (same with most OData APIs, actually).
 When you try to refresh against SharePoint, you will find the refresh is going to be slow.
 Now that doesn’t mean it is not workable, because refresh happens in the background, after all.
 In my testing and practical experience, the performance of SharePoint refresh drops off rapidly as soon as you create a number of sub folders in a document library.
 Stated differently, if you have your files in the main folder of your document library the performance is not too bad, but as soon as you create a few sub folder branches, performance drops away rapidly.
 A Power BI workbook with a number of sources seems to take 4-5 times longer to refresh when compared to the same workbook pointing to a file server.

 Issue 2: Query Editing/Maintenance Speed

 This second issue is much bigger than the first issue.
 When you have many SharePoint connections in your PBIX file, the query editing experience is woeful.
 Power Query has a few tricks to improve the experience, such as keeping a cached copy of the data for preview purposes.
 Despite this, I have found that editing queries connected to SharePoint to be so slow that it is literally unworkable when compared working with local files on your PC.

 Actually, there is one setting in Power Query that you can alter that can improve the situation a bit.

 Go into File\Options and Settings\Options